 Nürnberg

-Nürnberg has one of the world’s premier Christmas markets.
-It’s located on the Hauptmarkt Square in Old Town.
+Nürnberg, also spelled “Nuremberg” is one of the world’s premier Christmas markets.
+It’s located in Hauptmarkt Square in Old Town.
 The Old Town is practically all reconstructed due to extensive damage during WWII, but you’d never know it.
-One thing that’s impressed me in cities like Nürnberg and Warsaw, which were heavily damaged, is the attention to detail in bringing the original architecture and atmosphere back to life.
-The Nürnberg Christmas market is large, with over 200 vendors offering traditional wares, gingerbread (Lebkuchen – traditional gingerbread made without flour or ginger), bakery items, and other gifts.
-I ate the sausages, sauerkraut and drank Glühwein with glee.
+One thing that impressed me in cities like Nürnberg and Warsaw, which were heavily damaged during the war, is the attention to detail in restoring them to their former glory.

 Prague